| Home | Mission | Events | Membership | History |

 In chapter 39 of Harðar saga og Hólmverja, Þorbjörg wanted to get her husband's sword away from him so she could give it to an assassin she had secretly hired.
 She intentionally damaged the scabbard so that the sword fell out on its own.
 Rather than taking a sword without a scabbard, Þorbjörg's husband took no sword when he left to settle a dispute among his friends.

 There are examples in the sagas where swords stuck fast in their scabbards.
 In at least one case (Kormáks saga chapter 9), the sword had supernatural properties and was being abused.
 The sword finally came out of the scabbard howling.
 In another case (Hrólfs saga kraka chapter 23), Böðvar’s sword was stuck fast.
 Böðvarr worried the sword back and forth fiercely until he could slide it out of its scabbard.
 It makes one wonder how often this sort of thing happened in actual combat.
+The saga also mentions that Böðvar made his scabbard from birch wood.

 Little is known about details of the scabbard, belts, baldrics, and suspension hardware, since little has survived.
 The organic materials rot away, leaving only the metallic chapes and belt fittings.